 Treasurer: Charissa Lai

-Vice Treasurer: Damian Creber
+Assistant Treasurer: Damian Creber

 To support the Board, our governance structure also includes many committees that work to address more specific areas including reviewing, debating and discussing topics and items essential to our on-going work.
 As well, committees make recommendations and provide direction and support back to the Board as a whole.
 Committee membership is generally made up of Board Directors who have a passion and specific skill set that benefits the focus of each committee, with work additionally supported by staff.